Jack Leslie (English footballer): Legacy

 In December 2019, the boardroom at the newly redeveloped Mayflower Grandstand at Plymouth Argyle's ground Home Park was named in Leslie's honour.

 On 18 June 2020, following the George Floyd protests in the United Kingdom and a petition signed by over 500 people, it was reported that Plymouth City Council had proposed to rename Sir John Hawkins Square in the City Centre to the 'Jack Leslie Square'.

 In November 2020, a blue plaque was unveiled outside Leslie's former home in Canning Town.

 In August 2022, a previously unnamed road which runs outside Home Park's Devonport End was named Jack Leslie Way.

 In early 2020 The Jack Leslie Campaign was set up, with the aim of building a statue of Leslie outside Home Park.
 Crowd-funding for the project began on 1 July 2020, and by August 2020 had raised the target amount of £100,000.

 On 7 October 2022, the commissioned bronze statue of Leslie was unveiled at Home Park.
-The statue stands 3.7m (12ft) tall, and was sculpted by Andy Edwards.
+The statue stands 3.7 m (12 ft) tall, and was sculpted by Andy Edwards.
 A plaque on the statue's base also paid tribute to Leslie's strike-partner Sammy Black, who is Argyle's record top goalscorer.

-On the same day, Leslie was awarded an posthumous honorary England cap by the FA.
+On the same day, Leslie was awarded a posthumous honorary England cap by the FA.
 The FA's chair, Debbie Hewitt said in a statement: "the FA is awarding Jack a posthumous honorary cap, to recognise his unique contribution and set of circumstances – and to right the historical wrong."
+The cap was presented to Leslie's family at Wembley Stadium on 26 March 2023 before England's Euro 2024 qualifying game against Ukraine.

 In February 2023 he was inducted into the National Football Museum's Hall of Fame.

+On 16 May 2025, Historic England unveiled a blue plaque on the house (in Glendower Road, Plymouth) in Devon where Leslie had lived while captaining Plymouth, acknowledging him as "Captain of Plymouth Argyle FC and the first Black footballer to be selected for England".